 Villa Magra is a beautiful intense golden yellow color with warm green hues.
 Its aroma is definite and strong, endowed with distinct vegetal hints of artichoke, wild chicory and sweet almond.
-Its taste is rotund and elegant with a rich flavor of freshly mown grass and aromatic notes of mint, rosemary and black pepper.
-Bitterness is powerful and pungency balanced.
-It would be ideal for octopus starters, beef carpaccio, grilled radicchio, bean soup, pasta with fish, grilled swordfish, grilled game meet and aged cheese.
+Its taste is armoinius and elegant with a rich flavor of freshly mown grass and aromatic notes of artichoke and thistle.
+Bitterness and spiciness are powerful and well balanced.
+Ideal for octopus starters, beef carpaccio, grilled radicchio, bean soup, pasta with fish, grilled swordfish, grilled game meet and aged cheese.
 Wonderful fresh in soups, on boiled or raw vegetables, bruschetta, pinzimonio, red meats, tomato salads, boiled potatoes or onions, with plain rice or pasta and well-matured cheeses.

 - Production Zone: Tuscany, the hills of Montenero d’Orcia

 - Cultivars: 50% Frantoio “Correggiolo”, 35% Moraiolo, 15% Leccino

 - Acidity Level: 0.19%